THAILAND BIRDING TOUR: DETAILED ITINERARY

 As so often in Southeast Asia, mammals are not conspicuous but we may well see Sambar, Indian Muntjac, Pigtail Macaque and Black Giant Squirrel, whilst if we are lucky we will come across Indian Elephant.
 As the light fades Brown Boobooks emerge from cover.

 Thailand: Day 8 Today we will return to Bangkok and catch an afternoon flight to Chiang Mai in northern Thailand.
-From there we drive to our lodge near the small market town of Chiang Dao for a two nights stay.
+From there we drive to our lodge near the small market town of Chiang Dao for an overnight stay.

-The rugged frontier range known as Doi Ang Khang, a fascinating, but largely deforested place, is inhabited by descendants of Chinese nationalists who fled China during the communist revolution and by hill people belonging to the Black Lahu tribe.
-The area is now only partially cultivated (there used to be a thriving opium-poppy-growing industry here) and it shares a distinctive scenery and avifauna with the Shan States of adjacent Burma.
-Here we will be concentrating on some species that have a very restricted distribution, extending from north Thailand into Burma and China, including Crested Finchbill, Brown-breasted Bulbul, White-browed Laughingthrush and Buff-throated Warbler.
-Another much sought-after bird of the area is the Mountain Bamboo Partridge, which occasionally ventures onto the tracks in the early mornings.
+Thailand: Days 10-12 The rugged frontier range known as Doi Ang Khang, a fascinating but largely deforested place, is inhabited by descendants of Chinese nationalists who fled China during the communist revolution and by hill people belonging to the Black Lahu ethnic group.
+The area is now only partially cultivated (long ago there used to be a thriving opium poppy industry here) and it shares its distinctive scenery and avifauna with the Shan States of adjacent Myanmar (or Burma).

-Later we will continue to Chom Thong, a small market town situated in agricultural land at the base of Doi Inthanon, where we will stay for four nights.
+Later we will continue to Chom Thong, a small market town situated in agricultural land at the base of Doi Inthanon, where we will stay for three nights.

-Thailand: Days 14-16 Doi Inthanon National Park is a large reserve protecting the forests of Doi Inthanon (2565m), Thailand’s highest mountain.
+Thailand: Days 15-16 Doi Inthanon National Park is a large reserve protecting the forests of Doi Inthanon (2565m), Thailand’s highest mountain.
 The birdlife of this great mountain changes dramatically as one ascends from low to high altitudes.
 In the lower zones, the avifauna has a close similarity to that of Doi Chiang Dao, but at higher levels, it is subtly different in character and this divergence increases nearer to the summit.
-Species that we will concentrate upon will be those characteristic of higher altitudes together with some scarcer ones that occur only at lower levels.
+Species that we will concentrate upon will be those that are characteristic of higher altitudes, together with some scarcer species that occur only at lower levels.

 If we are lucky, we will come across one or two of the shyer or more uncommon inhabitants of the summit, which include Rufous-throated Partridge, Ashy Wood Pigeon, Scaly Thrush and Yellow-browed Tit.

 In more open areas, or along the forest edge, we may find Short-billed Minivet, Spectacled Barwing and Rufous-backed Sibia, while closely scrutinizing fruiting trees is a must as Speckled Woodpigeons and Wedge-tailed Green Pigeons feed in the canopy (although both can be hard to find).
-If we are very lucky we will bump into the secretive Black-tailed Crake or a small flock of shy White-necked Laughingthrushes or a group of Grey-breasted Parrotbills.
+If we are lucky we will bump into the secretive Black-tailed Crake or a small flock of shy, restricted-range White-necked Laughingthrushes or a group of Black-throated Parrotbills.

 This is the prime season for trying to find the elusive Purple and Green Cochoas, as they tend to be more vocal at this time of year and thus give themselves away notwithstanding their tendency to sit motionless in the canopy.
-We have a fair chance of seeing Green Cochoa on the tour, but we will be hoping for a ‘double-whammy’!
+We have a fair chance of seeing Green Cochoa on the tour, but Purple Cochoa is very hard to find.
 Other species in this zone include the retiring White-gorgeted Flycatcher, Rufous-bellied Niltava and the restricted-range Hume’s (or Manipur) Treecreeper, while there is also a slim chance for Eyebrowed Wren-Babbler.

-Lower down we will find that man has laid his hand heavily on the mountain, but amongst the scrubby edges, grassy areas and cultivation we may find the striking and very localized White-headed Bulbul.
-Still lower on the mountain, rushing streams and beautiful waterfalls are home to the shy Black-backed Forktail and bold Plumbeous and White-capped Water Redstarts.
+Lower down we will find that man has laid his hand heavily on the mountain, but amongst the scrubby edges, grassy areas and cultivation we may find the striking and very localized White-headed Bulbul, Grey-breasted and Rufescent Prinias and Grey-backed and Burmese Shrikes.
+Still lower on the mountain, rushing streams and beautiful waterfalls are home to shy Black-backed and Slaty-backed Forktails and bold Plumbeous and White-capped Water Redstarts.

 The influx of winter visitors varies considerably from year to year, but we should see Eyebrowed Thrush and possibly a rarity such as Chestnut Thrush or Grey-sided Thrush.